Complete Conditional Type Structures: Discussion

 The requirement that each conditioning event $S_{j}\left( h_{i}\right) $\ is clopen could be restrictive in this case.
 One concrete example is when $ \Theta _{j}$\ is an uncountable set, say $\Theta _{j}=\left[ 0,1\right] $, and at the beginning of the game $i$ gets a private signal about the realization of $\theta _{j}$.
 Even if the signal is discrete, the set $ S_{j}\left( h_{i}\right) $\ may not be clopen.
 For instance, player $i$'s signal reveals that $j$'s information type $\theta _{j}$\ is greater or equal than a threshold $\hat{\theta}_{j}\in \left[ 0,1\right] $.

 Other examples of non-clopen conditioning events are discussed by Battigalli and Tebaldi (2019).
-These authors extend the epistemic analysis of Battigalli and Siniscalchi (2002) from finite dynamic games to a special class of infinite dynamic games---called \textit{simple dynamic games} ---under the clopeness assumption.
-Battigalli and Tebaldi (2002, Section 5.6) address the question whether their results still hold in a more general set-up (type structures) whereby clopeness is not satisfied.
-We think that the canonical structure constructed in this paper may be used to extend their results to a wide class of infinite dynamic games.
+These authors extend the epistemic analysis of Battigalli and Siniscalchi (2002) from finite sequential games to a special class of infinite sequential games---called \textit{simple dynamic games} ---where the clopeness assumption is satisfied and conceptually well-motivated.
+Battigalli and Tebaldi (2002, Section 5.6) address the question whether their results still hold in a more general set-up (games and type structures) whereby clopeness is not satisfied.
+We think that the canonical structure constructed in this paper may be used to extend their results to a wide class of infinite sequential games.

-\paragraph{ Hierarchy vs type morphisms}
+\paragraph{ Hierarchy vs. type morphisms}

-The notion of terminality used in this paper reflects the following requirement on a type structure: $\mathcal{T}$\ is terminal if there exists a hierarchy morphism---i.e., a map which preserves the hierarchies of (conditional) beliefs---from every type structure $\mathcal{T}^{\ast }$ to $ \mathcal{T}$.
+The notion of terminality used in this paper reflects the following requirement on a type structure: $\mathcal{T}$\ is terminal if there exists a hierarchy morphism---i.e., a map which preserves the hierarchies of beliefs---from every type structure $\mathcal{T}^{\ast }$ to $\mathcal{T}$.
 A distinct notion of terminality, often called universality (e.g., Heifetz and Samet 1998, Battigalli and Siniscalchi 1999), requires the existence of a \textit{unique} type morphism---i.e., a map which preserves the belief maps---from every type structure $\mathcal{T}^{\ast }$ to $\mathcal{T}$.
-The latter notion is stronger than the former: by a straightforward extension of the proofs in Heifetz and Samet (1998)\ to conditional type structures, it can be shown that a type morphism is a hierarchy morphism, but the converse does not hold.
-The canonical structure $ \mathcal{T}^{\mathrm{c}}$\ is terminal/universal because the hierarchy map is a type morphism (cf. Remark \ref{Remark commutative diagram}) and, as it can be easily proved by standard techniques, it is also unique.
+The latter notion is stronger than the former: by a straightforward extension of the proofs in Heifetz and Samet (1998)\ to conditional type structures, it can be shown that a type morphism is a hierarchy morphism; the converse, however, does not hold.
+The canonical structure $\mathcal{T}^{\mathrm{c}}$\ is terminal/universal because the hierarchy map is a type morphism (cf. Remark \ref{Remark commutative diagram}) and, as it can be easily proved by standard techniques, it is also unique.